 Residents Maintain Autonomy

-This metric is a measure of the percent of long-term residents that needed increased assistance with activities of daily living over time.
-ADL's include activities such as dressing and bathing.
-Some experts believe that this is a measure of a patient's well-being.
+This datapoint measures the percentage of long-term stay patients who required increased assistance with activities of daily living over time.
+Activities of daily living include activities such as moving around and taking a bath.

 Ability to Keep Residents Mobile